Parallel by Region (py)

 Split workload

-This convenient pattern allows you to quickly orchestrate jobs on a worker.
-For more detailed overview of the multiprocessing module, visit the python docs.
+With this pattern, you can quickly orchestrate jobs on a worker.
+For a more detailed overview of the multiprocessing module, visit the Python docs.

-We create several helpers in our applet script to manage our workload.
-One helper you may have seen before is run_cmd; we use this function to manage or subprocess calls:
+Specific helpers are created in the applet script to manage the workload.
+One helper you may have seen before is run_cmd.
+This function manages the subprocess calls:

-Before we can split our workload, we need to know what regions are present in our BAM input file.
-We handle this initial parsing in the parse_sam_header_for_region function:
+Before the workload can be split, you need to identify the regions present in the BAM input file.
+This initial parsing is handled in the parse_sam_header_for_region function:

-Once our workload is split and we’ve started processing, we wait and review the status of each Pool worker.
-Then, we merge and output our results.
+Once the workload is split and processing has started, wait and review the status of each Pool worker.
+Then, merge and output the results.

-Note: The run_cmd function returns a tuple containing the stdout, stderr, and exit code of the subprocess call.
-We parse these outputs from our workers to determine whether the run failed or passed.
+The run_cmd function returns a tuple containing the stdout, stderr, and exit code of the subprocess call.
+These outputs from the workers are parsed to determine whether the run failed or passed.